A hand holding a round shape with an IP location pin above it

 If hackers manage to install malware on your operating system, they could route their activity through your IP address instead of their own.
 This way, they can frame you for any illegal activities they do.

-That said, this issue is more related to threats of malware, and just knowing your IP address isn’t enough.
+That said, this issue is more related to malware threats, and just knowing your IP address isn’t enough.
 But it’s worth knowing that your IP could be used as a tool for carrying out such activities.

 Get you in trouble for copyright infringement